 Modern Foreign Languages

-In Modern Languages, we aim to develop students’ ability to communicate accurately and with confidence in French, German and Spanish both orally and in written form.
+In Modern Languages, we aim to develop students’ ability to communicate accurately and with confidence in French and Spanish both orally and in written form.
 During our language lessons, students use traditional and new media to complete activities using all four skills.
 We place a huge emphasis on student engagement and aim for students to enjoy their lessons and have fun experimenting with the language.

 Listening and speaking exercises are designed for students to extend their vocabulary and ultimately autonomously improve their communication, pronunciation and fluency.
 Speaking activities are conducted in pairs or in groups in the target language with an emphasis on collaborative support and peer assessment.
 This helps students to build their confidence when speaking another language and to foster their imagination and competence when creating their own speaking activities.
 Writing and reading exercises reinforce and extend their knowledge of vocabulary as well as focussing on spelling and grammar.
 Part of our homework strategy is to encourage students to read texts independently and to write their response to a set task as well as to research cultural and social topics.
 In addition, we expect students to commit to learning vocabulary on a regular basis.
 This knowledge is tested in class.
-We also aim to promote students’ independent learning and enjoyment of the language across all Key Stages, by playing games and team based activities using technology and games.
+We also aim to promote students’ independent learning and enjoyment of the language across all Key Stages, by playing games and team-based activities using technology and games.
 We also have subscriptions to interactive language software which can also be accessed from home.

-We are a hard-working and dedicated team who come from a wide variety of educational and personal backgrounds.
-Our team consists of one native speaker and staff who have spent time in French, German and Spanish speaking countries and as a result are extremely talented linguists.
+We are a hard-working and dedicated team that come from a wide variety of educational and personal backgrounds.
+Our team consists of one native speaker and staff who have spent time in French and Spanish speaking countries and as a result are extremely talented linguists.
 We are an experienced team and look forward to welcoming new teachers and trainee teachers in a supportive and friendly department.
 In addition, we have embraced fully the opportunities that Google has offered us and regularly seek opportunities to embed technology into our teaching so we develop as teachers.

 Key Stage 3